-- I) No candidate admitted to a full-time programme of study in the University shall accept or hold any employment paid (Regular/Contractual/adhoc) or otherwise or shall be full time student of any other Institution/University during the course of his/her study at the University. - m) If any information furnished by the candidate in the application form is found to be false, his/her admission, if granted on the basis of such information shall be cancelled, ipso facto. - n) The university shall have all right to cancel the admission of any candidate, if any discrepancy is found regarding eligibility of the candidate. - Selected candidates shall be required to block the seats, as per the instructions given in the offer letter within the scheduled time.
+- Candidates offered admission to their second or third preference shall have to exercise either to freeze or to upgrade option for their admission as under: - a) Candidates exercising 'freeze' option shall be considered for admission in the discipline only where they have frozen the offer of admission.
+In this case other preferences given in the application form shall lapse and they shall not be considered for upgradation in subsequent merit list/s, if any. - b) Candidates exercising 'upgrade' option shall be considered for admission in the discipline where they have been offered admission and shall also be considered for admission against their higher preference in the subsequent merit list/s, if any. - j) In case a candidate submits more than one application form for the same level of programme, all his/her online application form shall summarily be rejected. - k) Please note that candidates name, parent's/guardian's name, and date of birth in all documents required in connection with admission should exactly be the same as mentioned in 10th class or first Board/Pre-University examination certificate.
+Any deviation, whenever discovered, may lead to cancellation of his/her candidature. - No candidate admitted to a full-time programme of study in the University shall accept or hold any employment paid (Regular/Contractual/adhoc) or otherwise or shall be full time student of any other Institution/University during the course of his/her study at the University. - m) If any information furnished by the candidate in the application form is found to be false, his/her admission, if granted on the basis of such information shall be cancelled, ipso facto. - n) The university shall have all right to cancel the admission of any candidate, if any discrepancy is found regarding eligibility of the candidate. - o) Selected candidates shall be required to block the seats, as per the instructions given in the offer letter within the scheduled time.
 While blocking the seats, candidates shall be required to upload the required documents (as per instructions) alongwith payment of prescribed fees in online payment mode. - p) In case of any discrepancy, the Competent Authority has rights to take the final decision. - q) Admission in Ph.D. programme shall be governed by the JNU Ph.D.
 Ordinances 2022 in compliance with University Grants Commission (Minimum Standards and procedures for Award of Ph.D.
 Degree) Regulations, 2022.